karammulc/Bar-Management-Project/README.md

 ## Project Overview

-Working closely with the bar director, I designed and implemented a comprehensive system to analyze beer inventory, sales, and pouring efficiency over a four-month period.
+Working closely with the bar director, I designed and implemented a comprehensive system to analyze beer inventory, sales, and pouring efficiency over a four month period.
 The project covers various beer products in both kegs and bottles, providing valuable insights for inventory management and sales strategies.

 ## Key Features

 - Data cleaning and transformation from wide to long format
 - Custom calculations for Expected Pour Count and Pour Efficiency
 - Interactive dashboard with filters for product, month, and container type
-- Visualizations including gauge charts, time-series analysis, and product comparisons
+- Visualizations including gauge charts, time series analysis, and product comparisons
 - Anonymized dataset with creative, fictional beer names for portfolio presentation

 ## Technologies Used